 Brady graduated with a bachelor’s degree in 1908 and took a teaching position at Tuskegee Normal and Industrial Institute (now Tuskegee University) in Alabama.
 After four years teaching at Tuskegee, he took a leave of absence and began at Illinois in the summer session of 1913.

 Many years later, Brady told his students that when he went to graduate school, "they began with 20 whites and one other and ended, in 1916 with six whites and one other."
-A documentary titled "Twenty Whites & One 'Other'" tells the life story of Brady.
-Created and produced by the University of Illinois at Urbana-Champaign, the documentary won a Silver Telly Award for 2020 in the category, “Non-broadcast—General History.”
+The documentary, "Twenty Whites & One 'Other,'" tells the life story of Brady and won a Silver Telly Award for 2020 in the category, “Non-broadcast—General History.”

 At Illinois, Brady completed his Master of Science in Chemistry in 1914 and continued his studies under Professor Clarence G. Derick, completing his PhD two years later, with a dissertation titled "The Divalent Oxygen Atom."
 The primary focus of Brady's research was to settle a scientific disagreement between his advisor and Harvard University chemist Arthur Michael, who disagreed on how the acidity of carboxylic acids was affected by replacing hydrogen atoms on the carbon chain with other chemical groups.
 Brady’s research resulted in a number of firsts and supported Derick’s view.